 Like Axl, Bruce thought nothing of waging war against the press in person.
 In the aforementioned 1974 book which was co-authored by Felix Dennis, it was reported: “Distrust between star and newsmen was further aggravated after as Hong Kong evening daily, The Star, ran an article quoting a student of Yip Man who claimed he had seen Lee knocked down by an opponent during training.
 Lee, his invincible reputation threatened, took out a writ against the paper.
 Star owner and editor Graham Jenkins, a tough, hard-bitten Australian who has been bossing newspapers up and down the Far East for decades, maintains that Lee had threatened the Star’s informant and had forced him to change his story.”

-In Robert Clouse’s 1988 biography about Bruce, Linda Lee said: “We once had a lawsuit with a magazine that printed the most outrageous story about Bruce.
+When Linda Lee was interviewed by the police following her husband’s death, she claimed that he had no enemies.
+In Robert Clouse’s 1988 biography about Bruce, Linda contradicted herself by saying: “We once had a lawsuit with a magazine that printed the most outrageous story about Bruce.
 They invented something new every day.
 They criticized him in every possible way.
 They said he really wasn’t a martial artist and never really trained with Yip Man.
 They also criticized him for not going to Yip Man’s funeral.”

 Axl was just as confrontational as Bruce when it came to wanting payback.
 Like how Bruce once visited a H.K. press office to make his rebuttal, Axl did the same thing with the rest of GNR in tow circa the early afternoon of Wednesday, June 24, 1987.
 A writer named Andy Ross had written not the most positive of reviews under the alias Andy Hurt.
 In an issue of Sounds, Andy Ross stated that the band were good but their singer sounded like a hamster with its balls trapped in a door.
 Axl walked into the Sounds office asking for Andy, but he was absent.
 Before GNR left, Axl took a pen and a piece of paper to scrawl a note for Andy which he handed to the office’s secretary.
 It read simply: “You’re a dead man.”